 If you know anything about the Sapphire Reserve or Sapphire Preferred, which card to use on travel purchases might seem like a simple decision.
 Generally, I’d agree but there is one circumstance when the Hyatt Card is actually better.

-When you book cash rates at Hyatt properties, you can earn 4X Hyatt points with the Chase Hyatt Card.
+When you book cash rates at Hyatt properties, you can earn 4X Hyatt points with the World of Hyatt Credit Card.
 That’s more than the 3X and 2X earned by the Sapphire Reserve and Preferred, respectively.

 The Sapphire Preferred also earns 2X Ultimate Rewards points.